B-Mohammed2/Assignment3/README.md

 This is a web application page that allows you to perform various operations related to student management.
 It provides the following features:

 ## Features

-- Add Students: Add new students to the system from add student page.
+- Add Students: add new students to the system by filling out the form on the "Add Student" page.
-- Search for Student: Search and retrieve student details based on different using different methods.
+- Search for Students:search and retrieve student details using their full name, ID number, or date of birth.
-- Update Student Detail: Update the details of existing students.
+- Update Student Details: Seamlessly update the information of existing students as needed.
-- Delete Student: Remove a student from the system.
+- Delete Students: Conveniently remove a student from the system when necessary.
-- Student's Daily Register: Record and manage daily attendance records for students.
+- Student Attendance Register: Maintain and manage daily attendance records for students.
-- Student's Daily Attendance: Search and view the daily attendance records of students.
+View Student Attendance: Quickly search and view the daily attendance records of students.

 ## User Stories